red and black surface finishing

 IMD can be used in combination with clear and translucent plastics to create visually stunning and functional effects.
 Text can be printed behind a clear plastic part so that it will never rub off.

 2D graphics are first printed onto a plastic film.
 The film is then clamped into the mold and vacuum formed onto one side of the mold.
 The mold is then closed and injected with plastic.
-Compared to more traditional decoration techniques is more cost effective at high volumes.
+Compared to more traditional decoration techniques, it is more cost effective at high volumes.
 This is because the decorating and molding are done at the same time.

-• In-Mold Decoration – Sheet
+In-Mold Decoration: Sheet

 This variant of IMD is a whole lot more than just a surface finish.
 It uses thicker sheets of plastic than the film used in IMDs.
 The thick sheet of clear plastic can become a structural part of the finished product.
 Graphics are first applied to the thick sheet of plastic.
 This sheet is then thermoformed into a shape corresponding to the injection mold.
 The sheet is then inserted into the injection mold, and the part is overmolded.
 A great example of this is using it to create a clear window onto which opaque plastic is injection molded, a common technique used on cellphones.

-• Dye Sublimation
+Dye Sublimation

 Dye sublimation is creates high quality, durable prints directly onto plastics and other mediums.
 It does this using heat to vaporize the ink.
 As the ink returns to a solid state it transfers to the product’s surface.
 Using cartridges, like the one pictured below, Dye sublimation printers create a lot of the prints that go into IMDs (in mold decoration).